 How crypto businesses can detect money laundering

-To ensure that a crypto business isn’t a front for money laundering, it must have three essential procedures in place:
+To ensure that a crypto business isn’t a front for money laundering, it must have at least these three essential procedures in place:

 - Travel Rule.
-According to the FATF’s Recommendation 16, known as the “Travel Rule”, crypto businesses are required to collect and share data on parties in transactions exceeding 1,000 USD/EUR.
+According to the FATF’s Recommendation 16, known as the “Travel Rule,” crypto businesses are required to collect and share data on parties in transactions.
+The data collection threshold differs across jurisdictions.
+In Singapore, for instance, it’s S$1,500 (approximately $1,100).

 Red flags to look out for